Head Coach Aaron Johnston

 SDSU also became just the fourth team in school history to go undefeated in Frost Arena during the 2013-14 regular season, posting a 14-0 record and an 18-0 record after the WNIT.
 The Jacks entered the 2014-15 season on a 21-game home win streak.

-Describe as a “special season”, the 2015-16 Jacks won their seventh Summit League Tournament title and became just the second team in program history to win a NCAA Tournament game.
-SDSU upset fifth-seeded and 19th ranked Miami in the first round.
-The Jackrabbits were on the verge on reaching the Sweet 16 before falling in the final seconds to fourth-seeded and 13th ranked Stanford, 66-65.
+Described as a “special season,” the 2015-16 Jacks won their seventh Summit League Tournament title and became just the second team in program history to win a NCAA Tournament game.
+SDSU upset fifth-seeded and 19th-ranked Miami in the first round.
+The Jackrabbits were on the verge on reaching the Sweet 16 before falling in the final seconds to fourth-seeded and 13th-ranked Stanford, 66-65.

-Johnston laid the foundation to a successful transition to Division I by leading SDSU to three consecutive NCAA Division II Elite Eight appearances, including winning the 2002-03 national championship, the program’s first.
+Johnston laid the foundation to a successful transition to Division I by leading SDSU to three consecutive NCAA Division II Elite Eight appearances, including winning the 2002-03 national championship.

 The Jackrabbits attained much of the same success in the 2003-04 season, earning a share of their second consecutive NCC title and winning the North Central Regional for the third consecutive year.
 SDSU finished the 2003-04 season with a 26-7 mark, falling to eventual national champion California (Pa.) in the first round of the NCAA Division II Elite Eight.

-Johnston first became associated with the Jackrabbit women’s basketball team when he spent the 1999-00 season as assistant coach under Nancy Neiber.
-After Neiber took a leave of absence late in the season, Johnston coached the Jackrabbits to a 4-2 record and SDSU finished the season with a 19-8 overall record, 11-7 in NCC play.
+Johnston first became associated with the Jackrabbits women’s basketball team when he spent the 1999-00 season as an assistant coach under Nancy Neiber.
+When Neiber took a leave of absence late in the season, Johnston coached the Jackrabbits to a 4-2 record and SDSU finished the season with a 19-8 overall record, 11-7 in NCC play.
 One of the Jackrabbits’ four victories was over second-ranked and eventual national runner-up North Dakota State.

 When the interim label was removed from his title June 30, 2000, Johnston became the seventh head coach in the modern era of South Dakota State women’s basketball, which began in 1966-67.